StanleyDINNE/empty-angular-app/README.md

     "build:report": "ng build --prod --stats-json"
 ```

+Click on the button `Show content of concatenated modules` in the left menu to see the details.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.